rohan2794/lvm-localpv-local/README.md

 > [!NOTE]
 > - This is the old maual config process <BR>
-> - LVM-LocalPV will num dynamically provision the VG fro you <BR>
+> - LocalPV-LVM will num dynamically provision the VG fro you <BR>
-> - The PV, VG and LV names will be dynamically provisioned by OpenEBS LVM-LocalPV as K8s unique entities (for safety, you cannot provide your own PV, VG or LV names)
+> - The PV, VG and LV names will be dynamically provisioned by OpenEBS LocalPV-LVM as K8s unique entities (for safety, you cannot provide your own PV, VG or LV names)

 Create the Volume group on all the nodes, which will be used by the LVM2 Driver for provisioning the volumes